RiteshTiwari-2003/reactjs-interview-question/Readme.md

 without context -> you pass props through 4 - 5 layer even if middle component dont need them . with context-> any component can get the value directly

-## step by step example of udecontext
+## step by step example of us-mecontext
 we need 3 steps :
 1. create a context
 2. wrap your app with the provider